yasmeendev/hammad/docs/v2.0/user_docs/marketing/managing-published-content.md

-# Manage Content Publishing
+# Managing Published Content

+This section explains you how to manage published content in Virto Commerce Marketing.

-## Create Content Publishing
+## Creating Published Content

 Content publishing sets the delivery conditions of the Dynamic Content.
 Therefore, before creating Content Publishing the required Dynamic Content and Content Place should be registered (created) in the system.